The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Abstract

 \section{Abstract}

-In this paper we prove that the relative exponential growth rate of any subgroup $H$ of a finitely generated group $G$ exists with respect to every finite generating set of $G$ if $H$ contains a generalized loxodromic element.
-We will prove that the relative exponential growth rate of any subexponentially distorted embedding of an acylindrically hyperbolic group $H$ in a finitely generated group $G$ exists with respect to every finite generating set of $G$.
-We introduce a new invariant of finitely generated groups, the ambiguity function, and we show that every finitely generated acylindrically hyperbolic group $G$ possesses a linearly bounded ambiguity function.
-We also extend these results to the case of direct products of finitely generated acylindrically hyperbolic groups.
+We introduce a new invariant of finitely generated groups, the ambiguity function, and prove that every finitely generated acylindrically hyperbolic group has a linearly bounded ambiguity function.
+We use this result to prove that the relative exponential growth rate $\lim \limits_{n \rightarrow \infty} \sqrt[n]{\vert B^{X}_H(n) \vert}$ of a subgroup $H$ of an acylindrically hyperbolic group $G$ exists with respect to every finite generating set $X$ of $G$, if $H$ contains a loxodromic element of $G$.
+Further we prove that the relative exponential growth rate of every finitely generated subgroup $H$ of a right-angled Artin group $A_{\Gamma}$ exists with respect to every finite generating set of $A_{\Gamma}$.